-When you start navigating the world of eSIMs and roaming, you encounter a soup of acronyms: APN, KYC, FUP, LPA, VoWiFi… This glossary translates each term into plain language for a normal traveler, without telecom engineering jargon.
-Save it: it's the cheat sheet that answers your questions before, during, and after setting up your connection abroad.
+When you start exploring the world of eSIMs and roaming, you'll encounter a soup of acronyms: APN, KYC, FUP, LPA, VoWiFi… This glossary translates each term into plain language for the average traveler, without telecom engineering jargon.
+Save it: it’s the cheat sheet that will answer your questions before, during, and after setting up your connection abroad.

 Basic concepts: eSIM, SIM, and profile